Wopple/omni-lang-code-style/README.md

 ###### Do what most maintainers agree upon weighted by expected contribution.

 Maintainers who are expected to contribute more get proportionally more say.
-Only expected maintenance if taken into account, not past maintenance.
+Only expected maintenance is taken into account, not past maintenance.
 If a project has one maintainer that wrote 99% of the code and then decides to stop maintaining the code, their expected contribution is zero.

 ###### Do what the community is already doing.